Aliases for NUP153 Gene

 GeneCards Summary for NUP153 Gene

 NUP153 (Nucleoporin 153kDa) is a Protein Coding gene.
-Diseases associated with NUP153 include hiv-1.
-Among its related pathways are Gene Expression and Metabolism.
+Diseases associated with NUP153 include Hiv-1.
+Among its related pathways are Cellular response to heat stress and Glycosaminoglycan metabolism.
 GO annotations related to this gene include identical protein binding and nucleocytoplasmic transporter activity.

 UniProtKB/Swiss-Prot for NUP153 Gene